Transitioning To Adult Dog Food

 Home-Cooked Meals

 Home-cooked meals offer the advantage of complete control over your dog's diet.
 This allows you to cater to any specific dietary requirements or preferences they may have.
 However, it's important to ensure that home-cooked meals are nutritionally balanced and meet all of your dog's needs.
 Consult with a board-certified veterinary nutritionist or your veterinarian to develop a well-rounded meal plan that includes all the necessary nutrients.
-It's also important to note that home-cooked meals can be time-consuming to prepare and may require additional effort to ensure proper storage and food .
+It's also important to note that home-cooked meals can be time-consuming to prepare and may require additional effort to ensure proper storage and food safety.

 Reading and Understanding Labels